Close Menu

 Image: Papelisimo

-Jack-o’-lantern Oranges
+Jack-o’-Lantern Oranges

-Want to involve kids in decorating home for Halloween?
+Want to involve kids in decorating the home for Halloween?
 You can engage them in this easy-to-make Jack-o’-lantern.
 They will need to remove the pulp from oranges and then cut a creepy face on the peel.
 Put a tealight in it and display it next to your front door.
 See more at Red Ted Art.

 Image: Red Ted Art